pyg-team/pytorch_geometric/examples/distributed/pyg/README.md

 The solution is designed to effortlessly distribute the training of large-scale graph neural networks across multiple nodes, thanks to the integration of [Distributed Data Parallelism (DDP)](https://pytorch.org/docs/stable/notes/ddp.html) for model training and [Remote Procedure Call (RPC)](https://pytorch.org/docs/stable/rpc.html) for efficient sampling and fetching of non-local features.
 The design includes a number of custom classes, *i.e.* (1) `DistNeighborSampler` implements CPU sampling algorithms and feature extraction from local and remote data remaining consistent data structure at the output, (2) an integrated `DistLoader` which ensures safe opening & closing of RPC connection between the samplers, and (3) a METIS-based `Partitioner` and many more.

-## Example for distributed training on OGB datasets
+## Example for Node-level Distributed Training on OGB Datasets

 The example provided in [`node_ogb_cpu.py`](./node_ogb_cpu.py) performs distributed training with multiple CPU nodes using [OGB](https://ogb.stanford.edu/) datasets and a [`GraphSAGE`](https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.nn.models.GraphSAGE.html) model.
 The example can run on both homogeneous (`ogbn-products`) and heterogeneous data (`ogbn-mag`).